napframework/nap/docs/doxygen/markdown/08_napkin.md

 What is Napkin? {#what_is_napkin}
 =======================

-Napkin allows you to change your application data files in a more visual manner.
+Napkin allows you to create and edit application content, associated with a specific NAP project.
 NAP's main storage format is JSON, which we consider to be quite a readable format.
 But as projects get larger, it helps to have a more ergonomical view on the data you are creating.
-Fire up Napkin, launch your NAP application (from within or outside of the editor) and edit your data to see your changes reflected in real time every save.
+Napkin helps you do that.
+Fire up the editor, launch your NAP application and edit your file to see the changes you make reflected in real time.
 This way you can get near-realtime feedback from even the most invasive structural changes in your app.
 Take note that the data files work cross platform and can be shared between Windows, macOS and Linux.

 ![](@ref content/napkin.png)